 Fad diets are not the solution.
 Starving your body is never healthy, and it’s certainly not a sustainable solution.
 At some point, you’re going to cave in and bounce back to your old diet because you’re so hungry.
-If you are looking for a long term solution for weight loss check out this weight loss plan formulated for women.

 Instead, you need to find a way to eat sufficient meals that are wholesome and nutritional.
 That way, you’re avoiding empty calories rather than simply avoiding calories in general.
 Food is not the enemy.
 You just need to follow a balanced diet.